The Virtual Currency Regulation Review: United Arab Emirates

 Introduction to the legal and regulatory framework

 Each emirate also has its own free zones, which have limited independence from the emirate and federal law that applies to foreign investment restrictions and customs.
-There are, however, two financial free zones established pursuant to the UAE Constitution and federal law that are entirely separate jurisdictions in the sense that they have a regime of civil and commercial laws separate from the remainder of the UAE.
+There are, however, two financial free zones established pursuant to the UAE Constitution and federal law that are entirely separate jurisdictions in the sense that they have a regime of civil, financial and commercial laws separate from the remainder of the UAE.
 The two free zones are the Dubai International Financial Centre (DIFC), where the regulator is the Dubai Financial Services Authority (DFSA), and the Abu Dhabi Global Market (ADGM), where the regulator is the Financial Services Regulatory Authority (FSRA).
 The DIFC applies a common law system modelled on English common law, while the ADGM applies English common law itself.
 UAE federal criminal laws do, however, apply in the DIFC and the ADGM (e.g., the federal anti-money laundering laws).
-Where necessary, the onshore UAE, the DIFC and the ADGM are dealt with separately in this chapter.
+Onshore UAE, the DIFC and the ADGM are dealt with separately in this chapter.

 Securities and investment laws